DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

     * More than 27 possible independent variables appears to cause my Juptyer Notebook's kernel to crash
     * This occurs when the code attempts to create a list of all of the possible variable combinations, before even computing anything

-For each of those combinations, a regression model is created and the adjusted R-squared value is calculated, then the correlation between each of the pairs of independent predictor variables is also calculated.
-This can result in rather long processing times when you have many predictor variables.
+For each of those combinations, a regression model is created and the adjusted R-squared value is calculated, then the correlations between each of the pairs of independent predictor variables are calculated.
+This can result in exponentially longer processing times for each additional possible predictor variable.
 I added progress indicators to give an indication of how much time is remaining for each of those proceedures.
-It would take a substantial amount of time to calculate results for a dataset with many predictor variables though.
+It would take a substantial amount of time though, to calculate the optimal independent predictor variables for a dataset with many possible variables.

 ### Imports
 ---